waldokilian2/Dall-E-Llama/README.md

 Before you begin, ensure you have the following installed:
 *   **Node.js:** Version 18 or higher.
 You can download it from [nodejs.org](https://nodejs.org/).
 *   **npm** (Node Package Manager) or **pnpm** (Performant Node Package Manager): npm comes with Node.js, or you can install pnpm globally: `npm install -g pnpm`.
+*   **N8N Instance:** A running N8N instance with workflows exposed as webhooks.
+The application will attempt to fetch a list of available workflows from `http://localhost:5678/webhook/workflows`.
+Ensure your N8N instance is accessible at this (or a configured) URL and has workflows set up to respond to `/webhook/workflows` with a list of available chat agents.

 ### Installation